jagterberg/jagterberg.github.io/pages/phd_students.md

 I recommend students interested in a PhD with me be familiar with most, if not all, of these topics by their fourth year or so (depending on research interests).

 <b>Topics of interest</b><br />
 I have several topics that I am interested in, so it helps if you have a general idea of what you may be interested in working on.
 Fundamentally, my research focuses on any types of high-dimensional problems with matrix and tensor data.
-Potential areas of research are:
+Potential areas of research are (areas I am hoping to have students work on are <i>italicized</i>):
 <ul>
 <li>Network Asymptotics and Hypothesis Testing (see <a href ="https://arxiv.org/abs/2012.09828">this</a> or <a href ="https://arxiv.org/abs/2305.06353">this</a>) </li>
 <li>Methodology for Mulilayer Networks (<a href ="https://arxiv.org/abs/2212.05053">this</a>,<a href ="https://arxiv.org/abs/2212.08642">this</a>, or <a href ="https://arxiv.org/abs/2305.06353">this</a>) </li>
 <li>Spectral methods (<a href ="https://arxiv.org/abs/2212.05053">this</a>,<a href ="https://arxiv.org/abs/2308.02480">this</a>, or <a href ="https://arxiv.org/abs/2212.08642">this</a>)  </li>
 <li>PCA/Covariance Estimation (<a href ="https://arxiv.org/abs/2308.02480">this</a> or <a href ="https://arxiv.org/abs/2202.04061">this</a>)  </li>
-<li>Optimization for matrices and tensors (e.g., <a href ="https://arxiv.org/abs/2212.08642">this</a>, but more coming soon!)  </li>
+<li><i>Optimization for matrices and tensors</i> (e.g., <a href ="https://arxiv.org/abs/2212.08642">this</a>, but more coming soon!)  </li>
-<li>Precise statistical guarantees for matrix-valued data (<a href ="https://arxiv.org/abs/2308.02480">this</a> or <a href ="https://arxiv.org/abs/2410.06381">this</a>, but more are coming soon!)
+<li><i>Precise statistical guarantees for matrix-valued data and exact asymptotics</i> (<a href ="https://arxiv.org/abs/2308.02480">this</a> or <a href ="https://arxiv.org/abs/2410.06381">this</a>, but more are coming soon!)
 </li>
 </ul>
 I am also open to students with ideas that may align with my interests.
 I have also recently developed an interest in exact asymptotics for high-dimensional regression and classification motivated by problems in machine learning.